rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 The [shell](https://en.wikipedia.org/wiki/Shell_(computing)) is crucial to your terminal experience because it is always present.
 It is what you use to interact with your Operating System.

-You're probably familiar with the [_Bash_](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) which comes as a default to many Operating Systems.
+You're probably familiar with the [_Bash_](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) shell which is the default in many Operating Systems.
 But, same as with the emulator, there are more powerful options around.
-The shell I would recommend nowadays is [_Fish_](https://fishshell.com/).
+I recommend the shell [_Fish_](https://fishshell.com/).

 What makes Fish great?
 It offers great productivity boosters like:

 * **Autocompletion.** Like code completion, but for terminal commands.
 After a while Fish becomes almost telepathic, and you hardly have to type commands at all!
 * **Manpage completion.** Ever wondered which flags are available for a specific CLI?
 Fish can show you inline hints and descriptions based on the [man pages](https://en.wikipedia.org/wiki/Man_page) for the command.
 * **Color support.** Fish supports 24-bit colors, which is helpful in practice.
 For instance Fish colors anything you type in the terminal, letting you know whether a command is valid (blue) or not (red) before you've even run it!
-* **Out-of-the-box experience.** Some other shells can get some of these features working, but it requires a lot of tinkering.
-Fish is great out of the box and doesn't take up any unnecessary time to set up.
+* **Out-of-the-box experience.** Other shells can get some of these features working, but it requires a lot of tinkering.
+Fish is great out of the box and takes up minimal time to setup.
 * **Plugins.** If you do like to tweak your shell, you can do so with Fish.
 The projects [Fisher](https://github.com/jorgebucaran/fisher) or [Oh My Fish](https://github.com/oh-my-fish/oh-my-fish) offer great plugin support.
 For instance, I run a plugin that gives me a lot of sane aliases for using the git CLI.

 ![Fish showing of it's features]({{ site.baseurl }}/assets/images/19-fish.gif)